File Organization in DBMS

 Factors to Consider When Choosing a File Organization Method

-Let us look at the factors to consider when choosing a File Organization Method:
+Let us look at the factors in choosing a File Organization Method:

-2. Type of Queries: If the database is used for exact match queries, like finding one specific record, then hash file organization in DBMS is used to give the best performance.
-If the database needs range-based searches or sorting, then sequential file organization in DBMS or B+ tree file organization in DBMS is a good option.
+2. Type of Queries: If the database is used for exact match queries, like finding one specific record, then a hash file is used to give the best performance.
+If the database needs range-based searches or sorting, then sequential file or B+ tree file organization is a good option.

 Best Practices for Efficient File Management in DBMS